 Rule 1B-017 Review and Issue Licenses

 The Commission shall review and issue Licenses to qualified Applicants within sixty Days of receipt of a completed, administratively sufficient application.
 The Commission may extend the review period for an additional thirty Days if the Background Investigation is outstanding.
+The Commission shall provide notice to an Applicant that the review period for its application has been extended.

 Rule 1B-018 Attestation of Compliance